This post may include affiliate links.

 The simplest recipes contain only a few ingredients and are all natural (like the soaps from my friends at Chagrin Valley Soap & Salve).
 Unfortunately, lye is one of those ingredients–and because it is so caustic, I don’t want to use it or even have it around with kids in the house.

 Am I being overly paranoid?
 Probably.
 But if I don’t have any lye in the house, there won’t be any spills, nobody will get chemical burns…you get the picture.
 I’ll sleep better at night.

 The secret to making soap without lye is called melt-and-pour soapmaking.
 With this technique, the lye work is already done and all that’s left is the fun part–crafting your own unique varieties of soap!

 Soap base.
 Soap base is your raw material, and it comes in a block.
 There are all different kinds–some contain olive oil, some use goats’ milk, some contain aloe vera.
 Here are my reviews of the top six soap bases and what types of skin they are best for.

-A large Pyrex bowl for melting the soap base.
+A heatproof bowl (I used a large Pyrex measuring cup) for melting the soap base.